happydevs-studio/dog-adopt/README.md

 ## Authentication Setup

-This application uses Supabase for authentication with Google OAuth support.
+This application uses Supabase for authentication.

+### Local Development Login

+For local development, a test admin account is automatically created:

+- **Email**: `admin@test.com`
+- **Password**: `admin123`

+To access the admin panel:
+1. Click "Sign In" in the header
+2. Enter the credentials above
+3. Navigate to `/admin` or click the Admin link in the header

+### Production Setup

+For production deployment:
+1. Set up Supabase authentication providers in your Supabase dashboard
+2. Configure OAuth providers (Google, etc.) as needed
+3. Create admin users by inserting records into `dogadopt.user_roles` table with role='admin'

-For detailed setup instructions, see [docs/AUTHENTICATION.md](./docs/AUTHENTICATION.md)
+For detailed setup instructions, see [docs/AUTHENTICATION.md](./docs/AUTHENTICATION.md) if it exists.

-**Quick Start:**
-- Development: Authentication is bypassed by default for easier local development
-- Production: Full authentication with Google OAuth is enabled

 ## How can I deploy this project?